sjtug/SJTUBeamer/src/README.md

 Welcome! 🥳

-This is the beamer template exclusively for Shanghai Jiaotong University students to give a speech on group meeting or course project.
+This is the beamer template exclusively for Shanghai Jiao Tong University students to give a speech on group meeting or course project.

 [This repository](https://github.com/sjtug/SJTUBeamer) contains the source code of SJTUBeamer and a demo file.